Ruby Red Beet Arancini

 In Sicily, Arancini are served as a traditional street food.
-The name means “little oranges” and is derived from their size and typical orange color.
 They are traditionally made by boiling rice and then mixing in ingredients like ground meat or vegetables.
-At home, Arancini are a great way to use left-over risotto.
+At home, arancini are a great way to use leftover risotto.
 You can roll and freeze them, then thaw to room temperature and fry for a last minute appetizer.

 Make the Risotto

-- In a medium sauce pot heat the oil over medium heat and sauté the onions until translucent.
-Add the rice and cook, stirring constantly for 4 minutes.
-Add the salt and Cabernet Sauvignon and keep stirring until all of the wine evaporates.
+- Heat the oil in a medium pot or deep skillet over medium heat.
+Add the onions and sauté until translucent.
+Add the rice and cook, stirring constantly, until lightly toasted, about 2 minutes.
+Add the salt and Cabernet Sauvignon and keep stirring until the wine evaporates.

-- Add ½ cup of broth and stir constantly until the broth is absorbed into the rice.
-Repeat this step until all of the broth is used and the rice is tender.
-The consistency of the rice at this point should be creamy; if it is sticky or dry, add more water until it is soft and pourable (meaning, if poured onto a plate it will run flat and not hold its shape).
+- Add ½ cup broth and stir constantly until the liquid is absorbed by the rice.
+Repeat this step until all of the broth is absorbed and the rice is tender, about 20 minutes.
+The consistency of the rice should be creamy; if it is sticky or dry, add more water until it is soft and pourable.

-- Turn off the heat and stir in the butter, Parmesan, beet purée and balsamic vinegar.
+- Remove from the heat and stir in the beet purée, vinegar, cheese, and butter.
 Pour into a shallow dish and refrigerate until cool.

 Make the Arancini

-- Once cool, scoop up two tablespoons of the rice mixture and form into a little ball, pushing a piece of the mozzarella into the center of the ball.
-(If the rice is too loose, fold in some bread crumbs to give it enough body to hold its shape.)
+- Scoop two tablespoons of the rice mixture and form into a ball.
+Press a piece of mozzarella into the center.
+(If the rice is too loose, fold in some breadcrumbs to give it enough body to hold its shape.)
 Repeat with the remainder of the rice and mozzarella.

-- Preheat the oil to 350°F in a large heavy saucepan.
-Add the Arancini and fry until golden brown on all sides (about 3-5 minutes).
-Strain onto a wire rack.
+- Heat the oil to 350°F in a large heavy saucepan.
+Fry the arancini in batches until golden brown on all sides, about 5 minutes.
+Transfer to a wire rack to drain.

-- Sprinkled with grated Parmesan and serve immediately.
+- Arrange on a serving platter and sprinkle with grated Parmesan and serve immediately.

 To make beet purée, boil red beets until they are tender.
-Cool, peel and purée beats in a blender using a tiny bit of olive oil to help everything mix together.
+Cool, peel and purée the beets in a food processor or blender, with 1 to 2 teaspoons olive oil to achieve a smooth consistency